 6 Top Parks to Play and Picnic in Buena Park

-Rick Gomez Park: This gem of a park just opened in early 2022 and families have been enjoying the space ever since.
+Rick Gomez Park: This gem of a park opened in early 2022 and families have been enjoying the space ever since.
 Named for hometown hero Rick Gomez who served as Park and Recreation Commissioner for 26 years, the park features an oversized baseball-themed play area with giant gloves, baseballs, and bats to climb over, as well as a traditional play structure.
 (7501 8th Street)

 George Bellis Park: Dog parents love this spot to bring their four-legged family members to run around under the California sun.
 There's a designated area for large dogs and one for small dogs as well.
 Five lighted ball fields, lighted basketball courts, and a children's play area are also available.
 Bring your friends and set up in one of the picnic areas and enjoy a friendly game of horseshoes.
 When it's time for some exercise, there's outdoor exercise equipment here.
 (7171 8th St)